orbitjs/orbit/README.md

 ```

 This will ensure that your source is `Evented` (see below).
 It also adds a
-`tranform` method.
+`transform` method.
 In order to fulfill the `transform` method, your source
 should implement a `_transform` method that performs the transform and returns
 a promise if the transformation is asynchronous.